 This fact may surprise most expectant parents.
 A woman’s chance of giving birth to a child with Down syndrome increases with age because older eggs have a greater risk of improper chromosome division.
-By age 35, a woman’s risk of conceiving a child with Down syndrome is about 1 in 350.
-By age 40, the risk is about 1 in 100, and by age 45, the risk is about 1 in 30.
+By age 35, a woman’s chance of conceiving a child with Down syndrome is about 1 in 350.
+By age 40, the chance is about 1 in 100, and by age 45, the chance is about 1 in 30.
 However, the actual number of babies with Down syndrome born to women aged 18-35 is far higher because pregnancy is more common among women aged 18-35.

 What types of tests are available, and what can they tell me?

-There are several types of screening tests available to determine risk of and to diagnose Down syndrome.
+There are several types of screening tests available to determine the chance of having a baby with Down syndrome.
 Non-invasive tests including ultrasounds and testing of the mother’s blood can determine the probability of a fetus having Down syndrome.
 However, the only way to confirm a fetal diagnosis of Down syndrome is via invasive procedures wherein a sample of placental tissue or amniotic fluid is taken and cells are grown to produce a karyotype – a profile of the baby’s chromosomes.
 The following info from the Mayo Clinic helps to describe what each test is and the risks it may carry.